adolan527/csvLib/README.md

 7. Current problemn is the MES is used for every single entry regardless of its size.
 Making the MES variable would be useful, however that would require a lot of refactoring.
 Thus, making the headers have a separate MES would seem to be the best method for reducing memory usage.
 (For example, 2kb file malloc() 19kb of memory, as there were a lot of entries with a few characters but a few with a lot of characters.)
+Other potential solutions include making the CSV into a 2D linked list of entries, or a linked list of rows where each row has its own MES.